ocaml/ocaml.org/data/planet/mirage/building-a-xenstore-stub-domain-with-mirageos.md

 </ul>
 <p>If the xenstore service fails then at best the host cannot be controlled (i.e. no VM start or shutdown)
 and at worst VM isolation is compromised since an untrusted VM will be able to gain unauthorised access to disks or networks.
-This blog post examines how to disaggregate xenstore from the monolithic domain 0, and run it as an independent <a href="http://www.cl.cam.ac.uk/~dgm36/publications/2008-murray2008improving.pdf">stub domain</a>.</p>
+This blog post examines how to disaggregate xenstore from the monolithic domain 0, and run it as an independent <a href="http://www.cl.cam.ac.uk/~dgm36/publications/2008-murray2008improving.pdf - [403 Forbidden]">stub domain</a>.</p>
 <p>Recently in the Xen community, Daniel De Graaf and Alex Zeffertt have added support for
 <a href="http://lists.xen.org/archives/html/xen-devel/2012-01/msg02349.html">xenstore stub domains</a>
 where the xenstore service is run directly as an OS kernel in its own isolated VM.
 In the world of Xen,